 A survey conducted in October 2017 by the Pew Research Center has found that 61% of adult Americans say that marijuana should be legalized.
+Where it is not yet legal, those who wish to use cannabis may be able to turn to a cannabinoid, such as CBD or THC products found online at places like Area 52, in order to get the benefits of this plant, albeit with a milder effect than full-strength marijuana.
 The support for legal marijuana continues to climb ever upward, with recreational marijuana now legal in nine states and decriminalized in thirteen, while medical marijuana is legalized in twenty-nine states out of fifty.
+Where it is legal, those looking to find the best products may find reviews on sites like heraldnet.com to be useful to help them select a great option for their needs.
+People’s opinions towards marijuana are changing, too.
 In a poll conducted by CBS in April 2017, 53% of adult Americans agreed that cannabis was safer than alcohol.
 Young Republicans, by an overwhelming 61%, also support the legalization of marijuana.

 Despite this, the use, production, and sale of cannabis stays illegal under federal law, with people like attorney-general Jeff Sessions encouraging stricter federal policies of marijuana, putting it in the same category as heroin.
 There are, however, many arguments against such cracking down on marijuana use.
 Under cannabis prohibition, tax payers’ money—over six billion of it—goes to prosecution, incarceration, and enforcement of this law, when it’s been proven that legalization or at least decriminalization greatly reduces the international drug trade, which claims thousands, maybe hundreds of thousands of lives every year.
 Nearly fifty billion dollars can be brought in through yearly tax revenues if the drug war were ended altogether.